 Inspire to Give

 The generosity of past students, current and past parents, and friends of the School has enabled much of what is seen and experienced at the School.
 We hope that the Caulfield Grammar School community will be inspired to give to ensure the best possible opportunities for future generations of Caulfield Grammar School students.
 Each generation benefits from past philanthropy and helps to support the next generation.

 Donations can be made to the Scholarship Fund, to support the Foundation Scholarship Program, Building Fund for Building related projects, or Public Ancillary Fund for non-specific donations.

 Donations are accepted by cash, cheque and credit card.
 Donors can make a single gift, a regular gift (e.g. monthly or bi-monthly) or a pledge over three to five years.

-Donations by cheque made out to either the CGS Foundation Building Fund or CGS Foundation Scholarship Fund can be posted or delivered in person.
+Donations by cheque made out to CGS Foundation Scholarship Fund, CGS Building Fund or CGS Foundation Public Ancillary Fund can be posted or delivered in person.